 Similar to Butterfly, Pigeon is also a brand that caters to the budget-friendly market.
 Compared to other options we have tried so far, Pigeon Inox stainless steel cooker is a bit thinner at 0.8mm, while most others measure 1.2mm in thickness.
 As a result, it is also lightweight.
 The disadvantage of being thin is a tendency to scorch and dent and lower heat retention.

 The pressure cooker is comparatively lightweight as it has a thinner body.
 Also, its net capacity is 2.5 litres though the product description mentions a 3-litre capacity.
-The handles and the gasket seem to be of fairly good built quality.
+The handles tend to become loose after a few months of use.
+You will have to tighten it periodically using a screw driver to prevent any untoward incidents.

 Talking about the cooking performance, it is almost at par with other options.
 The cooker has a tendency to spill liquid through the vent tube when making rice or if you fill more than 2/3rd of the capacity,